 Today, we have an opportunity to talk to Steve Frederick.
-Steve has written the books, Breakfast of Superheroes and Secrets of The Ring.
+Steve has written the books, The Secrets of the Superhero's Ring

 First, let me thank you for joining me.
 I appreciate you giving me your links and I want to share those with our readers.

 I now have the URL, and the website will be completed in the next couple of weeks.
 The URL is http://www.thunderboltstories.com/

 That is great.
 Can you tell us a little about yourself and what led you to start writing?

 I was “writing” before I learned to write.
 A neighbor, who was a teacher, had my brother and I over sometimes during the summer.
 My older brother would write, while I would dictate stories to her.
 I wrote stories in grade school and high school, but put that behind me when I went to college.